phwl/elec3608-lab/labs/lab0-docker/README.md

 [ELEC3608 Computer Architecture](https://cusp.sydney.edu.au/students/view-unit-page/alpha/ELEC3608).

 ## 1. Installation
- * (Windows 10)
-   1. I would urge Win10 users to upgrade to Win11.
-Follow instructions in Section 3 otherwise.

- * (Windows 11 - Version 21H2 OS Build 22000.795 or higher)
+ * (Windows 11 or Windows 10)
    1. Install and run Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>.
-In Settings, make sure "Use the WSL 2 based engine" is selected.
+In Settings, make sure the "WSL 2" option is selected.
+Also, make sure to add your user to the docker-users group if your admin account is different to your user account.
-   1. Install WSL2 (Ubuntu) <https://docs.microsoft.com/en-us/windows/wsl/install> and from Windows Start, run the "Ubuntu on Windows" app.
-If you type ```lsb_release -a``` in the Linux window, Release should be 20.04 or higher.

  * (MacOS - MacOS 12.4 or higher)
    1. Install and run Docker Desktop <https://docs.docker.com/desktop/install/mac-install/>